bpuig/laravel-subby/docs/models/plan-subscription-model.md

 ### Revert custom subscription changes (resynchronize to plan)

-You can revert changes made to subscription with function `syncWithPlan`.
+You can revert changes made to subscription with function `syncPlan`.

 ```php
 // Synchronize price, invoicing and tier with related plan